riju/faceDetection/explainer.md

 * Face Detection API should try to return a **contour** instead of a bounding box.
 The number of points describing the contour  can be user defined via **faceDetectionMode** settings and implementations presently can default to a four point rectangle.

-* Face Detection API should try to return a mesh corresponding to the detected faces.
-TensorFlow returns a 468 landmark FaceMesh and most DNNs can return something similar.
-Even though mesh is not supported on any platforms presently, for the sake of extensibility, it should be considered.

 * Face Detection API should allow face tracking.

 * Face Detection API should work with [TransformStream](https://developer.mozilla.org/en-US/docs/Web/API/TransformStream).